 Rhinoplasty is a highly personalized surgical procedure that can involve the use of various techniques.
 The cost of your rhinoplasty procedure will vary based on the techniques used and the amount of work that needs to be done in order to provide you with the natural-looking results you desire.
 During your consultation, Dr. Chow will go over the expected cost of your rhinoplasty procedure and let you know about the payment and financing options we offer.

 If you are bothered by the appearance of your nose and would like to be able to feel comfortable and confident with your appearance, contact our office today to schedule a consultation for your rhinoplasty.
 Dr. Chow is a fellowship-trained and double board-certified facial plastic surgeon who is dedicated to providing our patients with the personalized care and natural-looking results they want.

 What does Rhinoplasty or Septorhinoplasty mean?

-Septorhinoplasty is nose reshaping with inclusion of the middle wall that divides the nose into two nostrils which is called the septum.
-In many patients who also have difficulty breathing, the septum may slant into one side, blocking air flow.
-Dr. Chow is not only a facial plastic surgeon, but he is also board certified to assess and correct nasal obstruction.
+Septorhinoplasty is nose reshaping with the inclusion of the middle wall that divides the nose into two nostrils which is called the septum.
+In many patients who also have difficulty breathing, the septum may slant into one side, blocking airflow.
+Dr. Chow is not only a facial plastic surgeon, but he is also board certified to assess and correct the nasal obstruction.
 Call or email the doctor today in order to find out if septoplasty (middle wall reshaping) will help you breathe easier.